 D. Gabbidon – Ageing Well Member

-“I am a 56 yr old single male with financial, benefit and rent problems.
-After years of trying to find help with escalating bills and 2 wks to losing my home of 10 yrs due to the bedroom tax, a struggling business and ill-health I had exhausted my search for help and was in a very bad way – until I was lucky enough to be referred to Jane and her team at Birmingham Settlement.
+“I am a 56 yr old, single male with financial, benefit and rent problems.
+After years of trying to find help with escalating bills and two weeks to losing my home of ten years due to the bedroom tax, a struggling business and ill-health.
+I had exhausted my search for help and was in a very bad way – until I was lucky enough to be referred to Jane and her team at Birmingham Settlement.
 Going on previous experience with other organisations I wasn’t expecting much.
-However, I was overwhelmed how I was not judged, and welcomed, and only after a short time my mind put at ease as Jane and Sue took on my problems and methodically and systematically over a very short period of time with such knowledge and experience.
+However, I was overwhelmed how I was not judged, and welcomed, and only after a short time my mind put at ease as Jane and Sue took on my problems methodically and systematically over a very short period of time with such knowledge and experience.
 I walked out of the office in Witton Road that day feeling the weight of the world had been lifted from my shoulders.
-2 months on I am no longer in debt, my rent up to date and actively seeking an exchange to a more manageable property and have a positive attitude to the future.
-Thanks to Jane and her team where there is a relaxed attitude to people’s problems nothing is too much for them if they can help they will!
+Two months on I am no longer in debt, my rent up to date and I’m actively seeking an exchange to a more manageable property and have a positive attitude to the future.
+Thanks to Jane and her team where there is a relaxed attitude to people’s problems, nothing is too much for them if they can help they will!
 I owe a massive thanks to them all, and can definitely say without their help my future would have been a very different story – A huge thank you to Jane and the team!!!!”
 Steve

-J, aged 55, has been attending tai chi for some time.
+J, aged 55, has been attending Tai Chi class for some time.
 Having been recently widowed she has been fighting depression ever since.
 “I was sad when my husband passed away but deep in your mind there’s a voice that tells you don’t let depression get a hold of you.
 You have to fight it.
 And that’s what I’m doing.
 I’m fighting it.
 And hopefully I’m winning.
 Coming here is a way for me to fight it.”

-R and J both began volunteering with us in March 2014 as part of the Mindset programme which helps to boost employability in people who have experienced mental health issues.
+R and J both began volunteering with us in 2014 as part of the Mindset programme, which helped to boost employability in people who have experienced mental health issues.
 Once they had finished their placements with Mindset, both R and J decided to stay on volunteering with Birmingham Settlement.
-J worked primarily in administration, supporting with Fundraising and then in the Community Engagement and Wellbeing Team.
+J worked mainly to support Fundraising and then in the Community Engagement and Wellbeing Team.
 R helped to run Job Club, helping jobseekers to improve their computer skills and search for work.
-In July 2015 both R and J successfully gained employment.
-J found a job as a cleaner/ hostess for Heartlands Hospital and is pleased to be working full time again after several years of part time and temporary work.
-R gained employment in Finance and IT which is what he had originally been looking for and is an area he has not worked in since his illness.
+In July 2015, both R and J successfully gained employment.
+J found a job as a cleaner/ hostess for Heartlands Hospital and is pleased to be working full-time again after several years of part-time, temporary work.
+R gained employment in Finance and IT, which is what he had originally been looking for prior to his illness.
 He is extremely pleased to be working again.